MartinMiles/awesome-sitecore/readme.md

 - [Sitecore.Ship](https://github.com/kevinobee/Sitecore.Ship) - A lightweight means to install Sitecore Update packages via HTTP requests.
 - [UpdatePackageInstaller](https://github.com/HedgehogDevelopment/UpdatePackageInstaller) - Installs update packages in Sitecore from the command line.
 - [Sitecore Package Deployer](https://github.com/HedgehogDevelopment/SitecorePackageDeployer) - Uses a Sitecore Job to automatically deploy update packages from a file system folder on the Sitecore server.
+- [Simplified testing of package installations](https://github.com/michaellwest/test-sitecore-packages) - Confirms package installation by converting a package into a WDP and installing it.

 ## Pipelines